gdwyn/Scribit/README.md

 3. **Build and Run:**
    - Select your target device or simulator.
    - Click the "Run" button in Xcode.

-### Future Improvements

-- **Persistence:** Implement more robust data storage
-- **Shape and tex Customization:** Allow users to customize shape and text colors, sizes, and styles.
-- **Real time collaboration:** Add the ability to collaborate with other users in real time.

 ## Contributing